YanalShareef/weather-based-activity-advisor/README.md

 # weather-based-activity-advisor
-A Python service that recommends activities based on current city weather using Langchain, OpenAI API and OpenWeatherMap API.
+A Python service that recommends activities based on the current weather of a city using Langchain, OpenAI API and OpenWeatherMap API.

 ## Overview